-What is discharge printing?
-A lot of printers have heard the term but don’t really know what it is or understand what exactly it does.
-In this post we will discuss what discharge printing is, when to use it and how to use it.
+Discharge printing.
+A lot of printers have heard the term but don’t know what it is or understand exactly what it does.
+In this post we will discuss what discharge printing is, why printers love it, the differences between standard and fluorescent discharge inks and how to use it.

 When you are silk screening with water-based inks there are a few things to know.